 Until now, we had available several equations such as, Harris-Benedict equation, Harris-Benedict equation revised, Mifflin St. Jeor equation, Katch Mcardle equation, Cunningham equation, WHO Equation, and now we’ve integrated Henry equations.

-These new equations were developed using the Oxford database in which the revision BMR data from several studies were made and analysed, resulting in a new formulation of several BMR predictive equations.
-These new equations were referenced in the Scientific Advisory Committee on Nutrition (SACN) report on the Dietary Reference Values for energy, in 2011, as recommended to estimating average requirements for energy in healthy populations.
+These new equations were developed using the Oxford database in which the revision BMR data from several studies were made and analyzed, resulting in a new formulation of several BMR predictive equations.
+These new equations were referenced in the Scientific Advisory Committee on Nutrition (SACN) report on the Dietary Reference Values for energy, in 2011, as recommended to estimating average requirements for energy intake in healthy populations.

 Accordingly, The Parenteral and Enteral Nutrition Group (PENG), a Specialist Group of the British Dietetic Association, also recommended the use of these equations to estimate BMR in the hospital setting.

 These equations take into account different age groups, gender and weight.

 Formulas according to age groups and gender are listed below according to the study source.

 Table 1.
 Descriptive equations and statistics (mean ^ SD) of Oxford predictive equations for BMR.

 Where can you calculate BMR using these new equations on the software?

 Planning section of the appointment layout.
 After basic information (age and gender) and measurements (weight) have been registered the software will automatically assess BMR using Henry equations.